Digital Logistics Market Size and Share

 Digital Logistics Market Analysis by Mordor Intelligence

-Rapid e-commerce expansion, the convergence of AI, IoT and blockchain, and the pivot toward cloud-native architectures are accelerating enterprise adoption.
-Predictive analytics is improving inventory accuracy and cutting waste, while real-time IoT telematics is lowering fleet fuel use and supporting sustainability targets.
+The Digital Logistics Market size is estimated at USD 45.5 billion in 2025, and is expected to reach USD 126.91 billion by 2030, at a CAGR of 22.77% during the forecast period (2025-2030).
+Rapid e-commerce expansion, the convergence of AI, IoT, and blockchain, and the pivot toward cloud-native architectures are accelerating enterprise adoption.
+Predictive analytics is enhancing inventory accuracy and reducing waste, while real-time IoT telematics is lowering fleet fuel consumption and supporting sustainability targets.
 Enterprises increasingly treat digital logistics as a source of competitive advantage; 71% of automotive OEMs now favor direct-to-consumer distribution, forcing logistics providers to rethink last-mile models.
-Heightened cyber-threat levels and regional infrastructure gaps temper the pace of transformation, yet sustained investment by retailers, pharmaceutical firms and governments underlines the market’s long-term momentum.
+Heightened cyber-threat levels and regional infrastructure gaps temper the pace of transformation; yet, sustained investment by retailers, pharmaceutical firms, and governments underscores the market’s long-term momentum.

 Key Report Takeaways

-• By component, Solutions led with 68% of the digital logistics market share in 2024, while Services are projected to expand at a 24.1% CAGR through 2030.
+• By component, solutions led with 68% of the digital logistics market share in 2024, while Services are projected to expand at a 24.1% CAGR through 2030.

-• By deployment mode, Cloud platforms commanded a 58% share of the digital logistics market size in 2024; cloud-led spending is forecast to rise at a 23.5% CAGR between 2025-2030.
+• By deployment mode, cloud platforms commanded a 58% share of the digital logistics market size in 2024; cloud-led spending is forecast to rise at a 23.5% CAGR between 2025-2030.

-• By geography, North America dominated with a 38% share in 2024, while Asia-Pacific is expanding at a 24.3% CAGR over 2025-2030.
+• By geography, North America dominated with a 38% share in 2024, while the Asia Pacific is expected to expand at a 24.3% CAGR over 2025-2030.

 Segment Analysis